 Ageism has become so palpable today.
 Even people who are still in their 20’s and early 30’s are getting more concerned, and figures show they are already nipping the problem in the bud, so to speak.
-Cosmetic enhancements like nasal surgery, Botox, dermal fillers and laser treatments are popular procedures to discourage signs of ageing.
+Cosmetic enhancements like nasal surgery, Anti-wrinkle injections, dermal fillers and laser treatments are popular procedures to discourage signs of ageing.

 Unemployment and Self-Perception

 Losing your job or not being able to find one in the first place, because of advanced age, causes a lot of older jobseekers to feel depressed.
 This failure to secure a job, especially when submitting several if not hundreds of applications, and receiving knock-back after knock-back, intensifies feelings of worthlessness, and affects self perception.